 Proxy Auto Configuration (PAC) Deployment from GlobalProtect

-: Windows 10, ARM64-Based Windows 10, macOS 11 and later releases, and ARM-Based macOS 11 and later releases
+OS Support: Windows 10, ARM64-Based Windows 10, macOS 11 and later releases, and ARM-Based macOS 11 and later releases, and Linux.

 With Endpoint Proxy Configuration from the GlobalProtect app, you can now push the URL for your proxy auto-configuration (PAC) files to your endpoints via the GlobalProtect portal.
 When the GlobalProtect app connects to the portal, the portal returns the PAC URL to the endpoint.
 Then, upon establishing a tunnel with the GlobalProtect gateway, the endpoint connects to the PAC URL and fetches the PAC file, which in turn updates the proxy settings on the endpoint.
 You can deploy different PAC URLs to different endpoints based username or group membership.
 Once the endpoint has the proxy settings, it uses the proxy server to access the internet.